2016 Season Registration

 If you would like to try Judo for FREE,

-The Prince George Judo Club is a proud supporter of the 2015 Canada Winter Games which will be held in Prince George.
+The Prince George Judo Club was a proud supporter of the 2015 Canada Winter Games.